 Credit: © Chip Clark/Smithsonian Institution

 Sharks have a long and impressive lineage.
-Ancient sharks were cruising the ocean 400 million years ago--long before dinosaurs roamed on land.
-Relatives of the great white like the giant megatooth evolved more than 20 million years ago.
+Ancient sharks were cruising the ocean 400 million years ago—long before dinosaurs roamed on land.
+Now-extinct ancestors of the great white like the Megalodon evolved more than 20 million years ago.
 Meet some of the other imposing top predators from ages past.

 we pose are many.
 By-catch:

 the accidental killing of sharks in fishing gear intended for other species.
 Illegal poaching and hunting: selling shark fins for soup and sportfishing for shark-jaw trophies.
 Nets

 : placed along coastlines to keep sharks away from beaches.
 It turns out that sharks have more reason to fear humans than the other way around.
 That’s why even shark encounter survivors have started speaking up in defense of sharks

 While shark encounters do occur, they are actually extremely rare—despite the extensive media coverage they usually receive.
 In fact, your chances of being the victim of an unprovoked shark encounter are lower than your chances of being struck by lightning

 , injured in a hunting accident

 , or even attacked by a domestic dog

 .
 Even though the odds are in your favor, sharks are wild animals that must be respected when encountered